 Camiguin isn’t only beautiful above the sea; beneath the surface you’ll find plenty of marine life and incredible places to discover.

-Although it’s less known than other places in the Philippines for diving, it’s worth spending at least a day scuba diving in Camiguin.
+Although it’s less famous for diving than other diving spots in the Philippines, it’s worth spending at least a day scuba diving in Camiguin.
 The island has no fewer than 31 marine protected areas.
-There are several dive schools offering daily trips to Mantigue Island (we’ll tell you more soon), but we also recommend including Old Vocano and Sunken Cemetery.
+There are several dive schools offering daily trips to Mantigue Island (we’ll tell you more soon), but we also recommend including Old Volcano and the Sunken Cemetery.

 A dive in Camiguin costs about 1,100 pesos, but you’ll need to add the sanctuary fees (around 150 pesos) and equipment rental (around 400 pesos per day).